Questions are Answered by:

 Although often traveling to reach out to Jewish communities worldwide, Rabbi Chaim Levy resides is in Har Nof, Jerusalem with his wife and children.

-English-speaking Sephardic young professionals located within Yechaveh Daat in Har Nof), Director and Founder of GoSephardic Fellowships (reconnecting Jews worldwide to their heritage through events, classes, Shabbatons, and trips to Israel), and author of Anshei Hayil, a practical halachic guide in English for Sephardim.
+He is a lecturer in many schools throughout Jerusalem, Rosh Yeshiva of Yeshivat Balei Daat (a yeshiva catering to English-speaking Sephardic young professionals located within Yechaveh Daat in Har Nof), Director and Founder of GoSephardic Fellowships (reconnecting Jews worldwide to their heritage through events, classes, Shabbatons, and trips to Israel), and author of Anshei Hayil, a practical halachic guide in English for Sephardim.

 Rabbi Mordechai Cohen